-Mark Response 2 The relevant message is clearly communicated.
+Mark Communication 2 The relevant message is clearly communicated.
 1 The message is relevant but has some ambiguity and causes a delay in communication.
 0 The message is irrelevant or cannot be understood.

-The following indicative content is an example of the responses that students may give to this question.
+The following are examples of responses that students may give to this question.
+This is by no means a definitive list.